brainstormforce/bb-bootstrap-cards/readme.txt

 == Changelog ==

 = 1.1.5 =
 This update addressed a security bug.
-Props to Wordfence for privately reporting it privately to our team.
+Props to Patchstack for privately reporting it privately to our team.
 Please make sure you are using the latest version on your website.

 = 1.1.4 =
 This update addressed a security bug.
 Props to Wordfence for privately reporting it privately to our team.
 Please make sure you are using the latest version on your website.